2017 Federal Policy Priorities

 Enterprise also supports sustained funding for HUD’s HOME Investment Partnerships Program and Community Development Block Grant (CDBG) program, which provides gap financing that makes many affordable housing developments possible through activities like down-payment assistance and rehabilitation of affordable housing.
 Additionally, Enterprise will advocate for sustained funding for the Project-Based Section 8 Rental Assistance (PBRA) and Housing Choice Voucher programs, which together provide affordable homes to over 3 million households.
 We will also urge Congress to take action to preserve the public housing stock by expanding HUD’s Rental Assistance Demonstration (RAD) to preserve at-risk public housing for the long term.

-Enterprise will also advocate for the Treasury Department’s Community Development Financial Institutions Fund, which provides resources that expand CDFIs’ capacity to generate economic growth and opportunity that would not otherwise be available in some of our nation’s most distressed communities.
+Enterprise also advocates for the Treasury Department’s Community Development Financial Institutions Fund, which provides resources that expand CDFIs’ capacity to generate economic growth and opportunity that would not otherwise be available in some of our nation’s most distressed communities.
 The CDFI Fund manages the New Markets Tax Credit program, the Capital Magnet Fund, the Bond Guarantee Program and the Financial Assistance program, all of which provide critical financing to affordable housing and community development projects across the country.

 Housing is a critical part of our nation’s infrastructure, and we will advocate to include investments in affordable housing as part of any broader infrastructure package or urban investment plan.
 In addition to the benefits for residents, affordable housing investments create jobs and generate significant, tangible economic benefits for the broader community.
 Specifically, we will urge that any infrastructure plan include an expansion of Housing Credit and NMTC allocations, capital investments in public housing through RAD, and flexible funding to communities through the Community Development Block Grant (CDBG) and HOME Investment Partnerships programs.